shaan1991/exam-room-docs/docs/getting-started-with-the-temasys-sdk-for-web-1.md

 ---
-title: SKYLINK SDK FOR WEB
+title: Getting Started Guide for the Web
 date: 2020-05-19
 slug: skylink-sdk-for-web